nikit-stha/WashWise/README.md

 ## Features

-- Student and staff registration/login flows
+- Student and staff registration/login flows.
 - Email OTP verification for new accounts.
 - Password reset emails for students and staff.
 - Student wardrobe with image uploads and browser-side image optimization.